 Like chili, cayenne creams will burn when they make contact with mucous membranes so these ointments should be applied with great care.

 Jamaica/Jamaican Dogwood (Piscidia erythrina, Piscidia piscipula)

 This herb is particularly indicated for strong pain such as neuralgias, sciatica, dysmenorrhoea (painful periods), muscular pain and spasms.

 The dried root (2 to 4 grams) can be taken three times daily or fluid extract of 1-2 ml three times daily.

 Some people have experienced nausea, vomiting, and headache using this herb and pregnant and breastfeeding women and congestive cardiac illnesses should not use Jamaican dogwood.
 (Mediherb, 2002)

 Corydalis (Corydalis yanhusuo)

 Corydalis is a medicinal herb widely used in Chinese herbal medicine.
 It is mostly used to treat pain and usually in combination with other herbs.

 Recently corydalis has piqued an interest as a potential treatment for fibromyalgia due to the substance dehydrocorybulbine (DHCB) present in the herb’s root.
-DHCB is an alkloid believed to have non opioid pain reveling properties.
+DHCB is an alkaloid believed to have non-opioid pain reveling properties.